Bristol, Gloucestershire

 Able bodied-men were employed from 6am to 6pm breaking stones at the Clifton Hot Well, for which they received 3s.
 4d. a week, which was about half the minimum agricultural wage in the area.

-As well as St Peter's Hospital, the Corporation of the Poor operated another workhouse — on Blackberry Hill at Stapleton.
-This was built by the Admiralty in about 1779 to hold prisoners from the wars with the American colonies, and with France from 1793.
-One block of this era survives, bearing the date 1838.
+In 1832, when a major cholera outbreak was causing severe problems at St Peter's, the Corporation began renting, and subsequently purchased, the old prison on Manor Road, Stapleton.
+This had been built by the Admiralty in about 1779 to hold prisoners from the wars with the American colonies, and with France from 1793.

 Bristol Old French Prison from the south-west, 2000.